 |Powerblock Elite Adjustable Dumbbells||Versatile dumbbells that can be used for 90% of the best hardgainer exercises.|

 |Sports Royal Power Tower||Pull-ups are the best back-building exercises you can do.|

 |MyProtein Weight Gainer Blend||Similar to Impact Whey but with extra protein and calories.|

 There we have it!
 That’s 25 tips for hardgainers to build muscle.

-If you are a hardgainer, you will need to optimise your workouts, nutrition, and lifestyle.
-You could begin by identifying areas where you are lacking, and work from there.
+If you are a hardgainer, you will need to optimize your workouts, nutrition, and lifestyle.
+You could begin by identifying areas where you are lacking and work from there.

 I have covered all the important points which helped me to gain 40lb as a hardgainer myself.